Wednesday, 31 August 2016

 There were two Danger Man Annuals in 1966 & '67, plus a Television Story Book for 1965, but this one is all I have in my collection.
 A few comic strips would've made it more interesting in my estimation, but it's a nice little reminder of the age in which it was published.
 Maybe one day I'll acquire the others.

 Coming in Part Three - The MAN From U.N.C.L.E.
 Annual 1967.
 Don't dare miss it.

 |Interesting to see this scene from the JAMES BOND movie From|

 RUSSIA With LOVE on the back of a DANGER MAN Annual

 The SAINT ran on TV from 1962 to '69 and was a great success, particularly in the United States, where it was hugely popular.
 (Early episodes based SIMON TEMPLAR in America, aiding its acceptance in the country.)
-ROGER MOORE became the first British 'TV' millionaire due to the show being a worldwide hit.
-There were three tie-in Annuals to Moore's incarnation of the show (for 1968, '69 & '70) and a TV Picture Story Book for 1971.
+ROGER MOORE became the first British 'TV' millionaire due to the show being a massive worldwide hit.
+There were three* tie-in Annuals to Moore's incarnation of the show (for 1968, '69 & '70) and a TV Picture Story Book for 1971.
 Also, there were two Annuals issued for IAN OGILVY's revival of the character in RETURN Of The SAINT for the years 1979 & '80.

-I only have the above Annual for 1970 (issued in '69), and as you can see from the accompanying pictures, it was a mix of text stories and comic strips, although the former outnumbered the latter.
+I only have the above Annual for 1970 (issued in '69), and as you can see from the accompanying pictures, it was a mixture of text stories and comic strips, although the former outnumbered the latter.
 Still, it's a nice little reminder of the time when The Saint was a feature of British TV for most of the '60s.
 Roger would go on to star in a new ITC show, The PERSUADERS (along with TONY CURTIS), and then play another iconic figure (from the world of cinema) called - h'mm, what was his name again?